kkamagui/IRON-HID/README.md

 $>unzip LUFA-100807.zip
 ```

 The IRON-HID's project consists of many directories.
-You copy **Firmware-Teensy** and **Firmware-Arduino** directory to the LUFA directory for building firmwares.
+You copy **Firmware-Teensy** and **Firmware-Arduino** directory to the LUFA directory for building firmware.
 And you build the firmware by typing like this.

 ```bash
 $LUFA 100807> ls -l